-- 1. The Eurosystem's credit quality requirements may be established on the basis of credit assessments provided in respect of guarantors in accordance with Articles 82 to 84 in respect of marketable assets and Article 108 in respect of credit claims. - 2.
-Guarantees provided by guarantors that are required to establish the Eurosystem's credit quality requirements shall comply with this Title. - 3.
+1. The Eurosystem's credit quality requirements may be established on the basis of credit assessments provided in respect of guarantors in accordance with Articles 82 to 84 in respect of marketable assets and Article 108 in respect of credit claims.

+- 2. Guarantees provided by guarantors that are used to establish compliance with the Eurosystem's credit quality requirements shall comply with this Title. - 3.
 For the purposes of paragraph 1, the relevant guarantor shall be separately assessed on the basis of its credit assessment and shall meet the Eurosystem's credit quality requirements.